KGWC-TV: Benedek revival

 In 1995, Stauffer sold its holdings to Morris Communications.
 Morris kept the newspapers and spun off the television stations to Benedek Broadcasting of Rockford, Illinois, for $60 million.

-Under Benedek's ownership, KGWC received significant investment and increased the visibility of its product, running billboards and TV advertisements for its newscasts.
+Benedek poured considerable resources into KGWC, relaunching a full schedule of newscasts.
+Channel 14 increased the visibility of its product, running billboards and TV advertisements for its newscasts.
 In December 1996, it poached Rich Bircumshaw from KTWO radio to serve as the news director and KTWO-TV news director Vicki Daniels as assignment editor.
 It added weekend newscasts and doubled its staff.
 Benedek leased an electronics store building on CY Avenue to serve as the station's studios and outfitted it with $500,000 in new equipment, improving the technical quality of its broadcasts.

 However, the product failed to be viable in the long run for Benedek.
 The news department's size slowly shrank, and the station had three general managers in less than two years.
-On June 4, 2000, the entire Casper operation, except for an engineer, was shuttered and the station turned into a satellite of KGWN.
-The vice president of KGWN-TV noted that, despite good ratings, poor personnel and "management problems" made a closure necessary; Benedek vowed to restore news but did not give a timetable.
+On June 4, 2000, the station turned into a satellite of KGWN with no local newscasts or advertising.
+All but two KGWC staffers were laid off; only an engineer and one other staffer—the bare minimum to run the station-were retained.
+KGWN-TV general manager Mike DeLier, who was also Benedek's regional vice president for the Cheyenne and Casper markets, said that despite good ratings, poor personnel and "management problems" required rebuilding the station from scratch.
+Benedek vowed to restore local news but did not give a timetable.